-en-US source Spanish for Spain Version 4.2 Versión 4.2
+en-US source es-MX target Version 4.2 Versión 4.2

 Version numbers are usually also a part of version strings, but technically they are not the same.

 Translation of version strings

 Product, feature and component names are often located in the socalled "version strings" as they appear in the software.